Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning

 work necessary for completion of the coursework option for the Master of Arts degree.

 Choosing your topic is one of the most challenging and rewarding decisions that you will have to make during your degree.
 It will depend on the kind of interests you have developed in Anthropology, the availability of supervisors with appropriate expertise, and practicability given the time constraints of the degree.
-Please review the list of staff members and areas of interest on the Anthropology website.
+Please review the list of staff members and areas of interest on the separate Programmes of Social Anthropology and Archaeology websites.
 It is required that you consult with appropriate staff before enrolment.

 In Archaeology it is usually not possible to undertake primary excavation research for a dissertation unless you have made prior arrangements with a supervisor.
 Otherwise, laboratory analyses of previously excavated assemblages may be undertaken.
 Equally valid are projects based around the analysis of primary documentary sources on aspects of past cultures or critical reviews of literature on aspects of archaeological heritage management and applications of new technologies to archaeological issues.

 In Social Anthropology, potential topics range from library-based studies based on primary and/or secondary sources to research involving fieldwork using one or a number of the many different methods used in field research (for example, participant observation, formal interviews, unobtrusive methods).
-The supervision that is provided by the Department will enable you to gain valuable first-hand experience in doing social research.
+The supervision that is provided by the Programme will enable you to gain valuable first-hand experience in doing social research.
 Fieldwork involving human subjects requires ethical approval from the University Ethics Committee; your supervisor will advise you about this.

 The dissertation offers comprehensive training in research skills and methods and requires you to meet professional standards of argument, documentation and presentation.
 The successful completion of one of these projects is regarded as the principal research qualification for further study, and employers seeking evidence of substantial self-discipline also regard completion of these projects highly.